DanJeEpicMan/Edpuzzel-Awnser-Highlighter/README.md

 # Edpuzzel-Awnser-Highlighter
-' to highlight awnser, ] to goto next answer, [ to go back an answer
+1. ' to highlight awnser, ] to goto next answer, [ to go back an answer
-\n pip install keyboard
+2. pip install keyboard
-\n pip install pyautogui
+3. pip install pyautogui